awpala/my-omscs-notes/cs-6200/08-P3L2-memory-management.md

   * Designated **registers** also support memory management during ***address translation***.
     * For example, in a paged-based system, there are registers used to point to the currently active **page table**.
     * Similarly, in a segment-based system, there registers used to indicate the base address of the segment, the size limit of the segment, the total number of segments, etc.
-  * Since memory address translation occurs for practically all memory references, accordingly most memory management units (MMUs) integrate a small cache of valid virtual-address-to-physical-address translations; this cache is called the **translation lookaside buffer (TLB)**.
+  * Since memory address translation occurs for practically all memory references, accordingly most memory management units (MMUs) integrate a small cache of valid virtual-address-to-physical-address translations; this cache is called the **translation look-aside buffer (TLB)**.
-    * The translation lookaside buffer (TLB) improves the speed of address translation operation, inasmuch as the presence of such a translation in the cache obviates the need to otherwise perform an additional operation to accomplish this mapping (e.g., accessing the page table and determining the validity of the address).
+    * The translation look-aside buffer (TLB) improves the speed of address translation operation, inasmuch as the presence of such a translation in the cache obviates the need to otherwise perform an additional operation to accomplish this mapping (e.g., accessing the page table and determining the validity of the address).
   * Finally, the actual generation/**translation** of the physical address itself (i.e., from the virtual address) is performed by the **hardware**.
     * The operating system maintains certain **data structures** (e.g., **page tables**) to maintain certain information that is necessary to perform this translation, however, the actual translation itself is performed by the hardware.
     Furthermore, this also implies that the hardware itself dictates what type of **memory management modes** are supported (e.g., segmentation, paging, or both via what types of corresponding registers the hardware supports), as well as what types of pages that can be used, the formats of the virtual addresses and of the physical addresses (i.e., in order to be understood by the hardware itself), etc.